|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 Members of the SRA also raised concerns over the mandate of the club.
 One member stated that “the celebration of Canada as a sovereign nation in its own right is absolutely false.
 Canada’s sovereignty is based off the genocide of Indigenous peoples…We have to think about McMaster as a space that we are trying to decolonize.”

 On August 13, 2019, the SRA held an emergency meeting and voted to de-ratify the Dominion society.

 In March 2019, pro-life students at McMaster University were advised by the McMaster Student Union that they couldn’t display a pro-life sign or anatomically-correct fetus models at a club tabling event.

-The Justice Centre became involved immediately, advising the students to continue to use the sign and models, in the face of illegal demands from the student union to cease displaying these materials.
+The Justice Centre advised the students to continue to use the sign and models, in the face of illegal demands from the student union to cease displaying these materials.

 At the tabling event, the students’ display was mobbed and obstructed by students opposed to the students’ message.
 The Justice Centre advised the students to file complaints to both the University and to the Ontario Government’s new campus free speech Ombudsperson, providing an early test of the government’s commitment to free speech on campus.
 This case is still ongoing.